Note 1. Summary of Significant Accounting Policies

 Real property assets primarily consist of facilities used for U.S. diplomatic missions abroad and capital improvements to these facilities, including unimproved land; residential and functional-use buildings such as embassy/consulate office buildings; office annexes and support facilities; and construction-in-progress.
 Title to these properties is held under various conditions including fee simple, restricted use, crown lease, and deed of use agreement.
 Some of these properties are considered historical treasures and are considered multi-use heritage assets.
 These items are reported on the Consolidated Balance Sheet, in Note 7 to the financial statements, and in the Heritage Assets Section.

 Buildings and structures are carried at either actual or estimated historical cost.
 The Department capitalizes all costs for constructing new buildings and building acquisitions regardless of cost, and all other improvements of $1 million or more.
 Costs incurred for constructing new facilities, major rehabilitations, or other improvements in the design or construction stage are recorded as construction-in-progress.
-After these projects are completed, costs are transferred to Buildings and Structures or Leasehold Improvements, as appropriate.
-Depreciation is computed on a straight-line basis over the asset's estimated life and begins when the property is placed into service.
+After these projects are substantially complete, costs are transferred to Buildings and Structures or Leasehold Improvements, as appropriate.
+Depreciation is computed on a straight-line basis over the asset’s estimated life and begins when the property is placed into service.
 The estimated useful lives for real property are as follows:

 |Asset Category||Estimated Useful Life|